 Text by the Architects

 The site is located on the boundary between the forest and the grave area, and we created a chapel surrounded by trees that offers a prayer to the forest.
 We planted trees around the perimeter of the triangle site so that the chapel would overlook the forest through the trees.
-As the upper portions of the walls were leaned inward to avoid the tree branches, the pillars supported each other by forming the upside-down “V” shape structure called “Gassho-zukuri,” a traditional Japanese structural form similar to to the shape of two palms put together in prayer.
+As the upper portions of the walls were leaned inward to avoid the tree branches, the pillars supported each other by forming the upside-down “V” shape structure called “Gassho-zukuri,” a traditional Japanese structural form similar to the shape of two palms put together in prayer.

-The roof structure itself bears both vertical and lateral forces by developing this form in all directions.
+The roof structure bears vertical and lateral forces by developing this form in all directions.
 This eliminated the need for seismic walls and enabled the new type of Gassho-zukuri.
 While structural element, we demanded the leaning pillars to be refined as the finishing material, and by designing the details to hide the metal joints and ridge beam, the composition made of only the sequence of pillars extending from the earth was realized.

 Sayama Forest Chapel Plans